dtcenter/MET/docs/Users_Guide/config_options.rst

       The "OCDP" threshold logic matches the "FCDP" logic described above.
       However these thresholds are defined using the observation climatological mean and standard deviation rather than the forecast climatological data.
+      For backward compatibility, the "CDP" threshold type is processed the same as "OCDP".

   * When percentile thresholds of type SFP, SOP, SFCP, SOCP, FCDP, or OCDP are requested for continuous filtering thresholds (cnt_thresh), wind speed